MicrosoftDocs/azure-monitor-docs/articles/service-health/security-advisories-elevated-access.md

 ## What are Security Advisories?

 Azure customers use [Service Health](service-health-overview.md) to stay informed about security events that are impacting their critical and noncritical business applications.
 Security event notifications are displayed on Azure Service Health within the Security Advisories blade.
-Important security advisory details are displayed in three tabs: Summary, Impacted Services, Issue Updates and Impacted Resources.
+Important security advisory details are displayed in four tabs: Summary, Impacted Services, Issue Updates and Impacted Resources.

 :::image type="content" source="./media/impacted-resource-sec/security-advisories-tab.PNG" alt-text="Screenshot of Service Health Security Advisories Blade.":::